a-flyleaf/dragonotes/about/goals.md

 1. 14: burning
 1. ≥10: eldritch, capitalist, zombie

-<span style="font-size:.85em;">note on burning: skydancers aren't paired, F range is worse than Synchronicity and M has no tert range. could be useful for mate breeding?</span>
+<span style="font-size:.85em;">note on "burning": skydancers are siblings; Alabaster x F-dancer range is worse than AxSyn, and Synchronicity x M-dancer has no tert range. dancers could still be useful for mate breeding?</span>